-Eating Disorders: Body Image and Anorexia
+Eating Disorders and Struggles With Body Image and Anorexia

 Body Image Struggles and Eating Disorders

-( Guest Blog By Melissa Dejanude )
+( Guest Body Image and Eating Disorders Blog By Melissa Dejanude )

 I had a very realistic goal of going to the Olympics and actually competed against Marylou Retton back in the 1980’s.
-Involvement in such a sport makes you constantly obsessed about what you look like.
+Involvement in such a sport makes you constantly obsessed about how you look.
 What you weigh is an obsession you wake up with every morning.
 Needless to say, I ended up developing a distorted body image of myself and other people as well.
 The very idea of becoming fat or unpleasant looking was just not acceptable in my eyes.

 Keep in mind that at the time all of this was happening to me, I was at a weight of about 93 pounds.
 When I looked at myself in the mirror, all I could see was areas in need of improvement.
-Once reaching the age of 18, I suddenly had a boyfriend somehow, but that ended quickly since there were sexual issues on my part.
+Once reaching the age of 18, I suddenly had a boyfriend somehow, but that ended quickly since there were sexual issues in my part.
 These issues with distorted body image and low self-esteem went on for about 15 years until I reached the age of 30.

 When I look back at it all now and look at pictures from back then of myself or others, I cannot believe how thin I looked.
 My mind was really messed up back then.
 No doubt about it.

 This article about Eating Disorders and body image was published by – Young Nudists and Naturists America YNA